Peterfrontenddev1/Comparison-with-the-Strict-Equality-Operator/README.md

 Strict equality (===) is the counterpart to the equality operator (==).

-However, unlike the equality operator, which attempts to convert both values being compared to a common type,
+However, unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion.